 OPERATION AND MAINTENANCE AGREEMENT

-THIS OPERATION AND MAINTENANCE AGREEMENT (this “Agreement”), dated January ____, 2001 (the “Effective Date”), is between G.L.C.
-CONSULTING SERVICE INCORPORATED, a Florida corporation with its principal place of business in Blairsville, Georgia (“Operator”), and [ELIZABETHTOWN/ LUMBERTON] POWER, LLC, a Delaware limited liability company with its principal place of business in Houston, Texas (“Owner”).
+THIS OPERATION AND MAINTENANCE AGREEMENT (this “Agreement”), dated January 31, 2001 (the “Effective Date”), is between G.L.C.
+CONSULTING SERVICE INCORPORATED, a Florida corporation with its principal place of business in Blairsville, Georgia (“Operator”), and LUMBERTON POWER, LLC, a Delaware limited liability company with its principal place of business in Houston, Texas (“Owner”).
 Operator and Owner are referred to herein, individually, as a “Party” and, collectively, as the “Parties.”

 R e c i t a l s:

-A. Owner is undertaking to contract for the operation and maintenance of the Facilities (as hereinafter defined) located in [Elizabethtown/ Lumberton], North Carolina.
+A. Owner is undertaking to contract for the operation and maintenance of the Facilities (as hereinafter defined) located in Lumberton, North Carolina.

 B. Operator has expertise in the operation and maintenance of electric power generation facilities of the type and character of the Facilities and desires to provide operation and maintenance services to the Facilities, on the terms and subject to the conditions set forth in this Agreement.